Breast Reconstruction in Houston

 Once you decide to move forward with your breast reconstruction in Houston and have been approved, you need to consider the timing of your surgery.
 There are two options for most patients.

 - Immediate – When possible, women can undergo breast reconstruction at the same time as the mastectomy.
-This eliminates the potential of living without one or both breasts for a period of time.
 This can spare cancer patients additional emotional turmoil and the need for a second surgery.

 - Delayed – In some situations, delaying breast reconstruction surgery is preferred.
 Additional treatments, such as radiation therapy, may necessitate waiting.
 There is no time limit on when reconstruction surgery can be performed so it’s acceptable to wait until you are sure this is a step you want to take.